 Perquisites.
-We provide our Chief Executive Officer with approximately \$3,000 per month for an apartment he leases in Massachusetts, reimburse him for commuting costs for travel from his residence in New York to our offices in Lexington, Massachusetts and provide tax gross-up payments for these amounts.
-Our Board of Directors and Compensation Committee believe that these payments facilitate the Chief Executive Officer's travel between Massachusetts and New York, where our Chief Executive Officer is required to conduct significant business activities on behalf of the company.
+Until April 15, 2013, we provided our former Chief Executive Officer with approximately \$3,000 per month for an apartment he leased in Massachusetts, reimbursed him for commuting costs for travel from his former residence in New York to our offices in Lexington, Massachusetts and provided tax gross-up payments for these amounts.
+Our Board of Directors and Compensation Committee believed that these payments facilitated the former Chief Executive Officer's travel between Massachusetts and New York, where our former Chief Executive Officer was required to conduct significant business activities on behalf of the company.
+In 2013, we also provided our former Senior Vice President, Chief Business Officer with \$21,323 as reimbursement for certain temporary housing-related expenses.
 We do not provide perquisites to any other named executive officers.